angular-book/angular-book.github.io/docs/02-Angular-101/creating-angular-app.md

 We will use the Angular CLI to create a minimal Angular app.
 The `--minimal` flag on `ng new` will mean we'll get no tests, and it will set some defaults for how components and things are created.

+⚒️ Go to a command prompt and navigate to a directory where you want to store you work.

 ```shell
 ng new frontend --minimal
 ```